-Keep a single dedicated password for each online account.
+Keep a unique, dedicated password for each online account.
 In case of a data breach your other accounts are still safe.

 If you receive this kind of scam, do not hesitate to contact CIRCL.
-We maintain a list of the BTC (Bit Coin) addresses within the MISP threat intelligence community operated by CIRCL.
+We maintain a list of the BTC (Bitcoin) addresses in the MISP threat intelligence community operated by CIRCL.

 Delete the scam email.
 The attacker most likely does not have access to your computer.